A comparison between Neumann and Steklov eigenvalues: Convex case: Thin Domains

-\end{lemma} In the previous Lemma the problem \eqref{eES} is intended in weak sense.
-The function $h\in \mathcal{L}$ is allowed to vanish at the extremities of the interval $[0,1]$, therefore the operator $-\frac{d}{dx}\big(h(x)\frac{d v}{dx}\big)$ is not uniformly elliptic and the existence of eigenvalues and eigenfunctions does not follow in a classical way.
-For this reason before proving Lemma \ref{lAS} we will prove that actually problem \eqref{eES} is an eigenvalue problem and we will also prove some continuity property of the eigenvalue $\sigma_1(h)$. \begin{lemma} For every $h\in \mathcal{L}$ problem \eqref{eES} posses a sequence of eigenvalues and eigenfunctions, moreover let $h_n\in \mathcal{L}$ and $h\in \mathcal{L}$ be such that $h_n\rightarrow h$ in $L^2(0,1)$, then, we have
+\end{lemma} \begin{remark} In the previous Lemma the problem \eqref{eES} is understood in the weak sense.
+The function $h$ is allowed to vanish at the extremities of the interval, therefore the operator $-\frac{d}{dx}\big(h(x)\frac{d v}{dx}\big)$ is not uniformly elliptic and the existence of eigenvalues and eigenfunctions does not follow in a classical way.
+For this reason in the first part of the proof we will prove the existence of the eigenvalues, under the assumption that we made on the function $h$. \end{remark} \begin{proof}[Proof of Lemma \ref{lAS}] Let $f\in L^2(0,1)$, the inverse of the operator $-\frac{d}{dx}\big(h(x)\frac{d v}{dx}\big)$ with the boundary conditions $h(0)v'(0)=h(1)v'(1)=0$ is given by the following integral representation (see \cite{T65}):